-AN ADES QUA D POINTS TATIONS DEFINITIONS OF GRADES AND NOTATIONS CREDIT F A Equivalent to a numerical grade of 94 - 100 A- Equivalent to a numerical grade of 90 - 93 Вн Equivalent to a numerical grade of 87 - 89 В Equivalent to a numerical grade of 83 - 86 В- Equivalent to a numerical grade of 80 - 82 C+ Equivalent to a numerical grade of 77 - 79 С Equivalent to a numerical grade of 70 - 76 D Equivalent to a numerical grade of 60 - 69 F Equivalent to a numerical grade of 0 - 59 P Indicates satisfactory completion of coursework where no letter grade is given award of credits for a course by special examination.
-It is equivalent to a grade or higher and carries no quality points.
-Credit hours will be given equivalent to number of credit hours normally assigned to the course IP Required work in the course is in progress.
-The method and time for complete of work must be agreed upon in writing by student and instructor; no cree earned until the course is completed.
-IPs not completed by the end of following semester are automatically changed to a grade of F unless an IP extensis agreed upon in writing by student and instructor and submitted to Registrar's Office ΑŪ Audit; no credit earnedr NA Students who register for a specific course and who have not attended meetings during the first four weeks of the semester will be withdrawn from course and receive the grade designation NA (non-attendance) which will ap on the transcript and be counted toward credits attempted but not computed ir grade point average.
-The NA grade designation is not used during the sun semester W Official withdrawal from a course; no credit earned r W A Administrative withdrawal from a course; no credit earned
+GRA AND NOT DEFINITIONS OF GRADES AND NOTATIONS QUALITY POINTS PER CREDIT HOUR А Equivalent t to a numerical grade of 94 - 100 4.00 A- Equivalent t to a numerical grade of 90 - 93 B+ Equivalent t to a numerical grade of 87 - 89 В Equivalent t to a numerical grade of 83 - 86 B- Equivalent t to a numerical grade of 80 - 82 C+ Equivalent t to a numerical grade of 77 - 79 С Equivalent t to a numerical grade of 70 - 76 D Equivalent t to a numerical grade of 60 - 69 1.00 F Equivalent t to a numerical grade of 0 - 59 none Р award of or higher satisfactory completion of coursework where no lett credits for a course by special examination.
+It is equiv and carries no quality points.
+Credit hours will be gi f credit hours normally assigned to the course valent to a grade of C ven equivalent to the

+- AU Audit; no credit earned none - W Official withdrawal from a course; no credit earned none - WA Administrative withdrawal from a course; no credit earned none